Academic promotions and appointments for IHPME faculty.

 Details regarding the four types of memberships (Full, Associate, Associate (Restricted), and Emeritus) can be found on the School of Graduate Studies web links below:

-Applications for adjunct, non-budgetary cross, status, and visiting professor appointments are accepted anytime.
+Applications for adjunct, cross-appointment, status, and visiting professor appointments are accepted anytime.
 These will be reviewed at the IHPME Appointments and Promotions Committee meeting held every other month starting in October.
 Once approved, applications will be submitted to the Dean of the Dalla Lana School of Public Health for final approval.

 Those interested in an academic appointment in the Institute of Health Policy, Management and Evaluation should submit the documentation listed below.